nottaro/littleroot/content/Writings/AboutMe.md

 enableToc: false
 ---

 Hi!
-I'm supaqwerty.
+I'm Jonathan.
 I made this website as a side project.

 Right now, as of 2023, I'm in year 11, doing ATAR.
 My subjects are listed on my home page.